srid/srid/hack.md

-# Get into computer programming

-Computer programming is an incredibly rewarding skill that opens doors to creativity, problem-solving, and endless possibilities.
-Whether you want to build apps, create art with code, or solve real-world problems, programming is for everyone - including you!

-## Why programming is amazing {#why}

-Programming allows you to bring your ideas to life, think logically, and create solutions that can impact millions of people.
-Many successful programmers started exactly where you are now, and the tech industry needs diverse perspectives and talents.[^1]
+---
+template:
+  theme: pink
+  base:
+    containerClass: container mx-auto max-w-prose
+---

+# Become a hacker

+> [!note] What is a "hacker"?
+> In this context, "hacker" refers to someone who enjoys the intellectual challenge of creatively overcoming limitations and solving problems through programming.
+This is the original, positive meaning - not the malicious "cracker" stereotype often portrayed in media.
+A hacker is simply a skilled programmer who loves to tinker, learn, and build things with code. ([Source](http://catb.org/jargon/html/H/hacker.html))

+Programming lets you build cool stuff and solve problems with code.
+Whether you want to make apps, games, or art, it's a skill worth learning.[^1]

 [^1]: The author was originally inspired by Eric S. Raymond's essay ["How to become a hacker"](http://www.catb.org/esr/faqs/hacker-howto.html), which provides a foundational perspective on the hacker (i.e., programmer) mindset and culture.

 ## Foundations

-I recommend learning to create web apps using **HTML**, **CSS** and **JavaScript** because it gives you quick visual feedback which can serve to motivate you better.
+I recommend starting by learning to create web apps using **HTML**, **CSS** and **JavaScript** because it gives you quick visual feedback which can serve to motivate you better.

 1. Create an account on [GitHub](https://github.com/)
     - Choose a professional username you're comfortable with (you can always change it later if needed)